simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_10_project/LSN_10_application/application.md

 - **Modules**: core components of an application.
 They contain business objects, actions, fields, and other configuration elements.
 - **Packages**: A Package represents the relationship between the Modules and the Application.
 - **Import History**: Logs of imported versions and configurations.
-- Archive: The application archive contains the POM (Project Object Model) file and the modules that compose the application.
+- **Archive**: The application archive contains the POM (Project Object Model) file and the modules that compose the application.

 ### Application-Module Relationship